-A teacher should find out the students' needs so that they can plan their teaching at the right level for their students.
-With a new group, you will need to determine what they already know, the abilities within the group, and how they learn best.
-You should also get to know the students well enough to know what difficulties they may have that could make a difference to their learning.
+A teacher should find out student needs so that you can plan your teaching at the right level for your students.
+With a new group, you will need to find out what they already know, the abilities within the group, and how they learn best.
+You should also get to know the students well enough to know what difficulties they may have which could make a difference to their learning.
 Identifying needs will help you plan your teaching.
+You will learn more about identifying needs in Units 2, 3 and 8.